-DNS is the most important component of the Internet.
-It is basically responsible for translating hostnames to their respective IP addresses, the process of which is quite simple to understand.
+DNS is the most important component of the Internet so DNS performance needs to be monitored.
+DNS is basically responsible for translating hostnames to their respective IP addresses, the process of which is quite simple to understand.
 DNS directs users to your website based on the address information retrieved through the DNS resolution process.

 There are several ways to configure DNS servers and changes to existing configuration takes time to propagate globally.
 Complexity comes into picture while trying to know how changes are propagated in DNS.
 DNS management requires securing the servers and optimizing performance to ensure 100% site availability and a positive user experience.